Pubs: An integral part of English heritage.

 Now society has developed into a less nomadic existence (and journey times have become quicker), pubs are places to be social with your neighbours and friends.

-The pubs in the Tunbridge Wells region come in all guises.
+The pubs in the Tunbridge Wells area come in all guises.
 The rise of the ‘gastropub’, more of a restaurant than a pub, is definitely here to stay and provides top class fare and refreshment in a sumptuous and bountiful setting.

 Many are so exquisitely decorated (no sawdust floors here), you’ll believe you have entered another era in many respects, not least one of conviviality and good service.

-Best country pubs for food
+Best country pubs for food.

 Most pubs these days do serve food, colloquially known as ‘pub grub’.
 However, times have moved on from bangers and mash and a paltry ploughman’s.